Taoheed1547/Palmoria-Group-HR-Analysis/README.md

 - Highest concentration of employees in Kaduna with highest salary payout.
 - Departments like Legal, Support and Product Mangement had the highest number of male employees.

+## Recommendations

+- Gender gap should be adressed in high salary bands and also see to get the appropriate gender of the undiclosed employees.
+-